-1. Introduction
+1 Introduction

 Peer-to-peer (P2P) file sharing has become increasingly popular, accounting for as much as 70% of Internet traffic by some estimates.
 Recently, we have been witnessing the emergence of a new class of popular P2P applications, namely, P2P audio and video streaming.
-While traditional P2P file distribution applications target elastic data transfers, P2P streaming focuses on the efficient delivery of audio and video content under tight timing requirements.
-Still in its infancy, both live and ondemand P2P streaming have the potential of changing the way we watch TV, providing ubiquitous access to a vast number of channels, personalizing your TV experience, and enabling roaming TV services.
-For a long time, traditional approaches that are client/server based e.g., Akamai [17] have been used for streaming multimedia applications over the Internet.
+While traditional P2P file distribution applications target elastic data transfers, P2P streaming focuses on the efficient

 Over the past few years, P2P networks have emerged as a promising approach for distribution of multimedia content over a network.
 Some P2P network related research is by the following authors [8], [9], [12], [15], [16].
-One form of P2P network, the peer-topeer overlay, offer a promising approach to support one-to-many multimedia streaming applications without any special support from the network, called P2P streaming.
+One form of P2P network, the peer-to-peer overlay, offer a promising approach to support one-to-many multimedia streaming applications without any special support from the network, called P2P streaming.
 The basic building blocks for P2P streaming, called nodes or peers, are no longer passive receivers of data but can act both as clients and servers at the same time.
 Stream data are simultaneously received, played, and passed to other connected peers.
 The goal of P2P streaming mechanisms is to maximize delivered quality to individual peers in a scalable fashion despite the heterogeneity and asymmetry of their access link bandwidth.
 An effective P2P streaming mechanism depends on the effective utilization of the outgoing bandwidth of most participating peers.